Agatha of Sicily: Life

-According to the 13th-century Golden Legend (III.15) by Jacobus de Voragine, 15-year-old Agatha, from a rich and noble family, made a vow of virginity and rejected the amorous advances of the Roman prefect Quintianus, who thought he could force her to turn away from her vow and marry him.
+According to the 13th-century Golden Legend (III.15) by Jacobus de Voragine, 15-year-old Agatha, from a rich and noble family, made a vow of virginity for Christ's sake and rejected the amorous advances of the Roman prefect Quintianus, who thought he could force her to turn away from her vow and marry him.
 His persistent proposals were consistently spurned by Agatha.
 This was during the persecutions of Decius, so Quintianus, knowing she was a Christian, reported her to the authorities.
 Quintianus himself was governor of the district.

 Quintianus expected Agatha to give in to his demands when faced with torture and possible death, but Agatha simply reaffirmed her belief in God by praying: "Jesus Christ, Lord of all, you see my heart, you know my desires.
 Possess all that I am.
 I am your sheep: make me worthy to overcome the devil."
 To force her to change her mind, Quintianus sent Agatha to Aphrodisia, the keeper of a brothel, and had her imprisoned there; however, the punishment failed, with Agatha remaining a Christian.

 Quintianus sent for Agatha again, arguing with her and threatening her, before finally having her imprisoned and tortured.
 She was stretched on a rack to be torn with iron hooks, burned with torches, and whipped.
 Her breasts were removed by tongs.